From Old Town to Downtown...

 What is Main Street?

-The Promotion Committee is responsible for branding our program and its districts and for promoting members through marketing activities, such as cooperative advertising and promotional events.
+Promotion - Promotion draws people to use our historic districts.
+The Promotion Committee is responsible for branding and promoting the districts through marketing and events.

 Main Street's 8 Guiding Principles